pagekit/docs/guide-theme.md

 </html>
 ```

+Save the file and navigate to the Pagekit admin area in your browser to activate the theme.
+To do so, go to the *Settings* screen and click on *Themes*.
+Amongst the installed themes you should see your theme.
+Click the *Enable button*.
+Now have a look at the Pagekit installation, it should display some contant without any styling.

-Refresh the page in the browser and see some content appear in front of your eyes.
-If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something like the blog, a single blog post or a static page.
+**Note** If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something like the blog, a single blog post or a static page.

+## The main template file

+As you've seen, the templating language of choice is Razr which is a subset of PHP.
+You can use PHP for templating, but Razr offers you a lot of shorthand syntax and quick access to many functions provided by Pagekit.

-We've already used the `@action` directive twice and we will use it more often in the course of this guide.
+We've already used the `@action` directive twice and we will use it more often in the course of this tutorial.
 The basic idea here is that components in Pagekit (and any extension that is enabled) can register their content to specific actions.
 The `head` action for example is reserved for all things related to resources loaded in the `head` section.
 Pagekit will also output meta and title tags here. `content` is reserved for the main content on the current page - as you might have guessed.

 Other `action` keywords include ...
 TODO: list all important actions (messages, ...?)